nus-mtp/1516/_posts/2016-03-11-final-reports.md

 layout: post
 title: Final Reports
 tag: announcement
-date: 2016-03-11 09:53:31
+date: 2016-03-10 09:53:31
 ---

-Here are information about what needs to be submitted for your final reports.
+Here is the information about what needs to be submitted for your final reports.
 As mentioned, these will be extensions of your CS3283 final report, splitted into two, a project report and a developer's guide.

 In general, the project report will be written with the instructor and examiners as target reader.
 It should demonstrate that you have followed and learned good software engineering practices in CS3283/4.
 The developer's guide will be written with a fellow developer who will maintain and further developer your project as target reader, and should provide information your project and code.